luismond/logeo/README.md

 # logeo
 www.moorelanguage.com

-This is an application based on a dataset (The top-5000 frequent Spanish words in Twitter for 331 cities in the Spanish-speaking world, https://www.datos.gov.co/Ciencia-Tecnolog-a-e-Innovaci-n/The-top-5000-frequent-Spanish-words-in-Twitter-for/nmid-inr9).
+This is an application based on a dataset (The top-5000 frequent Spanish words in Twitter for 331 cities in the Spanish-speaking world. https://www.datos.gov.co/Ciencia-Tecnolog-a-e-Innovaci-n/The-top-5000-frequent-Spanish-words-in-Twitter-for/nmid-inr9).

 This app allows you to explore the whole dataset on a map.
 Also, it leverages the dataset to implement a similarity model, to guess the city of any text you input.